varshasharon/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

-# High-Level Overview:
-Uses ZKPs to ensure anonymous and fair elections.

-Prevents vote tampering while maintaining voter privacy.

-Mimics real-world ZK voting applications in governance and DAOs.

 # RESULT:
-Thus, a Zero-Knowledge Proof (ZK) Private Voting System has been implemented.
+Thus, a Zero-Knowledge Proof (ZK) Private Voting System has been sucessfully implemented.